hpirkola/OP-Kiitorata-Web-Application/README.md

 ## Deployment

-&nbsp;&nbsp;&nbsp;&nbsp;Build and deploy with the following command:
+&nbsp;Build and deploy with the following command:
 ```
 npm run deploy
 ```